Nmicinvest/monitoring-websocket-client/README.md

 The **WebSocket Monitoring Client** is a professional real-time monitoring system that allows you to receive, process, and display monitoring data via WebSocket.
 It offers a flexible interface for monitoring system metrics (CPU, RAM, disk, GPU) with support for different output formats and usage modes.

+This module was created to work with the module **WebSocket Monitoring Server** : https://pypi.org/project/monitoring-websocket-server/

 ### Key Features

 - ✅ **Robust WebSocket connection** with automatic reconnection